-In spite of the growing impact of artificial intelligence (AI) on eCommerce ecosystem, there is still little understanding of what eCommerce AI actually is and how it can be used in online sales and customer service.
+Despite the growing impact of artificial intelligence (AI) on the eCommerce ecosystem, there is still little understanding of what eCommerce AI is and how it can be used in online sales and customer service.

-This guide will explore the concept of AI-driven eCommerce business and will provide an overview of its benefits and use cases.
-We will also talk about the possible trends that may arise with time as more online retailers turn to using artificial intelligence technology.
+This guide will explore the concept of AI-driven eCommerce business and provide an overview of its benefits, tools, and use cases.
+We will also talk about the possible trends that may arise as more online retailers use artificial intelligence technology.

 Define AI in eCommerce

-The introduction of AI in the eCommerce sector has completely transformed the landscape of online retail by adding a level of automation and intelligence which has proven to be highly beneficial for both online merchants and customers.
+The introduction of AI in the eCommerce sector has completely transformed the online retail landscape by adding a level of automation and intelligence which has proven to be highly beneficial for online merchants and customers.

-In eCommerce, artificial intelligence (AI) refers to a collection of techniques, tools and software powered by machine learning and advanced analytics to create optimal online shopping experiences for customers through improved design, personalized recommendations, automation, and multi-channel customer support such as virtual assistants and intelligent chatbots.
-As a result, it helps maximize revenue from every visitor session as well as satisfy customer needs.
+In eCommerce, artificial intelligence (AI) refers to a collection of techniques, tools, and software powered by machine learning and advanced analytics to create optimal online shopping experiences for customers through improved design, personalized recommendations, automation, and multi-channel customer support such as virtual assistants and intelligent chatbots.
+As a result, it helps maximize revenue from every visitor session and satisfy customer needs.

 eCommerce artificial intelligence is typically categorized into consumer-facing AI and business-facing AI.

 - Business-facing AI.
-As the name suggests, this category of eCommerce AI is all about making online stores smarter by automating many mundane tasks, increasing conversion rates, operational efficiency, reducing operating cost, and enhancing business growth.
+As the name suggests, this eCommerce AI category is about making online stores smarter by automating many mundane tasks, increasing conversion rates and operational efficiency, reducing operating costs, and enhancing business growth.

 Next, let’s talk about how AI eCommerce has evolved over the past decade.